 Key sectors of the US economy, farming, ranching, manufacturing, mining, all of these originated in war and war remains central to their ongoing operation.
 Samuel Colt of Hartford, Connecticut, innovated the assembly line production of firearms.
 His fledgling company was kept afloat by contracts during the US wars against the Seminole Nation, which was the most expensive military engagement the United States had fought until that time… Colt’s guns were later favored by the Texas Rangers in their wars against the Comanches.
 In 1847, Colt’s manufacturing company signed a lucrative contract to provide firearms for the US invasion of Mexico.
 With the profits from this contract, Colt began to invest in mining operations in the Arizona territories that the United States had captured in the course of that war.

 Pentagonism is inseparable from imperialism and imperialism is inseparable from the historic United States.
 From Manifest Destiny to Grand Strategy, the continuum of American military and economic dominance consists of interdependent weapons manufacturers and resource extractors.
-This mutualism, between war profiteering and economic expropriation, stylizes American Imperialism.
+This nexus, between war profiteering and economic expropriation, characterises American Imperialism.

 Perhaps pentagonism has occupied the American psyche, but in accordance with imperialism it has occupied the physical lives and homelands of Indigenous Peoples.
 Ongoing indigenous struggles, waged against pipelines in America’s heartlands and broken treaties on America’s coasts, are cynosures of resistance in the face of American Imperialism — and so too pentagonism.